 Reference the label on the shoulder strap below!

-- Stick the point of the hiking pole through the loop on the bottom corner of your backpack.
+3. Stick the tip of the pole through the loop on the bottom corner of your backpack.
 The snow basket will keep the pole from falling through.

 SECOND: Attaching the Second Pole